 Schleich said, “NCNM has had a special history in the formation of natural medicine in North America, and it is preparing for an equally unique future as NUNM.”
 He noted that despite the Great Recession of 2008, “We kept going.
 If we slip into complacency going forward, we’ll miss building a very different future.”

 The university transition is taking place shortly after observing the institution’s 60th anniversary in May.
 Generations of NCNM graduates practice medicine and conduct research studies throughout the world.
-Many of the accredited naturopathic and natural medicine higher education institutions in North America today were founded by NCNM graduates, including Bastyr University, Southwest College of Naturopathic Medicine and Canadian College of Naturopathic Medicine.
+Many of the accredited naturopathic and natural medicine higher education institutions in North America today were founded by NCNM graduates, including Bastyr University, Sonoran University of Health Sciences and Canadian College of Naturopathic Medicine.

 “We arrived where we are today thanks to the efforts of many hundreds of people over the years,” Schleich said.
 “We will continue to grow as the future of medicine and health care continues to evolve to meet the needs of patients the world over.”